Gender Audit on Train Stations for Catalan Rail Company

 The purpose of this audit was to analyze train stations to understand women’s experiences and perceptions of safety at train stations.

 Individual station areas, such as the platforms, connectors, main entrances and station surroundings were analyzed to understand how the design of the stations could reflect gender-based design.
 The audit analyzed whether the station design responded to six principles: visible, vital, informal surveillance, signage / wayfinding, equipped, and communitarian.

-Participatory observations at different times of day and night, and interviews with women workers at the rail company were conducted to further understand the experiences of women using train stations.
+Participatory observations at different times of day and night, as well as interviews with women workers at the rail company, were conducted to further understand the experiences of women using train stations.

 Recommendations were developed for the rail company to improve their stations to be more women-friendly.
 The recommendations included criteria for the design of new stations.

 - Goal 3: Improve road safety and integrate it into sustainable mobility and transport infrastructure planning and design, with special attention to the needs of all women and girls (NUA 113).